efugier/smartcat/README.md

 ### Helix

-Same concept, different shorct, simply press the pipe key to redirect the selection to `smarcat`.
+Same concept, different shortcut, simply press the pipe key to redirect the selection to `smarcat`.

 ```
-pipe: sc write_test -r
+pipe:sc write_test -r
 ```

 These are only some ideas to get started, go nuts!